bmckercher/Windows-SDK/README.md

 # Windows Mobile SDK
-## for CA Mobile App Services and CA Mobile API Gateway
+## for CA Mobile API Gateway

 ## Overview
-The Windows Mobile SDK gives developers simple and secure access to the services of CA Mobile API Gateway and CA Mobile App Services.
+The Windows Mobile SDK gives developers simple and secure access to the services of CA Mobile API Gateway.
 For more information about our mobile products see [the website][mas.ca.com].

 ## Get Started